4. Planning and implementation

 Comparing the forms in which data can be shared

-How easy is it to use?
-Usually the easiest to use.
-Small CSV files, for example, can be opened using standard office software APIs are often only used by people with programming skills.
+Easy for the userUsually the easiest to use.
+Small CSV files, for example, can be opened using standard office software

 The design of the API affects its use friendliness.
 The entire life cycle of the API should be taken into account in its design.

-Technical competence required of the administrator No specific technical competence is required.
-Requires competence in both developing and maintaining the interface.
+Technical competence required of the administratorNo specific technical competence is required.Requires competence in both developing and maintaining the API.

-Data delimitation When the data is published as a file, the entire dataset is always downloaded at once.
 The data is delimited based on a query, or all data can be retrieved at once.

-The interface can also offer files.
+The API can also offer files.

-Rate of data updates A file is primarily suitable for sharing data that changes very little/infrequently.
+Rate of data updatesA file is primarily suitable for sharing data that changes very little/infrequently.
+If the data changes, the updated version must be shared separately.An API is often recommended for data that changes frequently.

-Monitoring of use Challenging, as a file is easy to copy Easy, as analytics can be collected on interface requests, including the IP address, query, time, date, query-response, etc.
+Monitoring of useChallenging, as a file is easy to copyEasy, as analytics can be collected on API requests, including the IP address, query, time, date, query-response, etc.

-Practical examples Postal codes, State budget, most popular first names, small statistics Weather and timetable data, business data, mobility
+Practical examplesPostal codes, State budget, most popular first names, small statisticsWeather and timetable data, business data, mobility

 Methods used by the Finnish Meteorological Institute to share data